 76-25-412.
-NEW SUBSECTION (9) A county clerk and recorder may not accept for recording a subdivision plat, certificate of survey, or townhome, townhouse, or condominium declaration subject to review under this part that is not served by adequate municipal or adequate county water and/or sewer district facilities, as those terms are defined in 76-4-102, unless accompanied by and recorded with a determination of water rights under Title 85, Chapter 2 or authorized notice of intent to appropriate groundwater from the department of natural resources and conservation.
+NEW SECTION (9) A county clerk and recorder may not accept for recording a subdivision plat, certificate of survey, or townhome, townhouse, or condominium declaration subject to review under this part that is not served by adequate municipal or adequate county water and/or sewer district facilities, as those terms are defined in 76-4-102, or served by cisterns, unless accompanied by and recorded with a determination of water rights under Title 85, Chapter 2 from the department of natural resources and conservation.

-Commented [AP10]: Background: this is the same recording language for SB 382
+Commented [AP12]: Background: this is the same recording language for SB 382